IshaWaghaye/Netflix_clone/README.md

-# Netflix_clone
+# NetflixCloneDC.github.io
-Bharat intern netflix page web development  project
+ It is a netflix clone design for adding more creativty in it.